sebastiaanbrand/reachability/README.md

-# Decision diagram operation for reachability
+# A decision diagram operation for reachability

 ## Files
-* In `reach_algs/`, `bddmc.c` and `lddmc.c` contain implementations of multiple reachability algorithms for BDDs and LDDs.
+* In `reach_algs/`, `bddmc.c` and `lddmc.c + ldd_custom.c` contain implementations of multiple reachability algorithms for BDDs and LDDs.
 The original implementations come from [here](https://github.com/trolando/sylvan/tree/master/examples), to which we have added the REACH algorithms presented in the paper.
 The BDD and LDD versions of REACH are internally called `go_rec` (line 847 in [bddmc.c](reach_algs/bddmc.c) and line 631 in [ldd_custom.c](reach_algs/ldd_custom.c)).
 * `scripts/` contains a number of scripts for benchmarking and plotting.
 * `sylvan/` contains the source of Sylvan.
 (For compatibility reasons we include a specific version of Sylvan rather than using an installed version.)

 ## Running the code

+NOTE: steps 1 and 2 can be skipped when using the Docker image provided here (TODO: Zenodo link).

 ### 1. Dependencies
 For Ubuntu, the relevant dependencies can be installed with the following after running `sudo apt update`.